 - Approval by Faculty Mentor/Internship Director

-- Designated service-learning course = 1 unit or 4 credit hours
+- Designated community-based learning course = 1 unit or 4 credit hours

-- Pre-approved service-learning experience mentored by the Kernodle Center = 1-2 units (40+ hours per unit)
+- Pre-approved service or civic engagement experience mentored by the Kernodle Center = 1-2 units (40+ hours per unit)

-The Elon University Academic Service-Learning Faculty Advisory Committee requires a minimum of 15 days for students engaged in direct service.
+The Elon University Community-Based Learning Faculty Advisory Committee requires a minimum of 15 days for students engaged in direct service.
 The number of hours per day is determined by the faculty mentor.
-Students participating in a one-credit Alternative Break Course are required to volunteer with a local community agency related to the issue topic that they will focus on during their Alternative Break in order to receive ELR credit.

-The committee recommends that students completing the service-learning workbook, have a minimum of 15 days of direct-service with one community partner.
+The committee recommends that students completing the service ELR workbook, have a minimum of 15 days of direct-service with one community partner.
 The number of hours per day are to be determined by the advisor and community partner.